 Tip Tuesday – Driving with Cake: Taking cake for a drive?
 It’s probably the most heart attack inducing task for any cake maker.
 Am I right or am I right?
 Well, it’s doesn’t have to be!

-While driving extra slow and having a second pair of hands to hold steady the cake is helpful, there’s a few other tips that can make this task a little less stressful.
+While driving extra slow and having a second pair of hands to hold steady the cake is helpful, there are a few other tips that can make this task a little less stressful.

 - Travel with chilled cakes: if your cake is room temperature, it’s likely to bulge by the end of your drive because of the bumps and movements your car is making.
 Consider using a cooler with dry ice to keep it chilled on longer rides.